readthedocs/blog/theme-release-110.rst

 If you are using the theme for the first time, please refer the general `installation instructions <install>`_.

-For projects hosted on Read the Docs, the general update instruction is to modify your project's ``requirements.txt`` where you should add ``sphinx-rtd-theme==1.1.0`` (or replace any existing entries).
+For most projects, including projects hosted on Read the Docs, the general update instruction is to modify your project's ``requirements.txt`` where you should add ``sphinx-rtd-theme==1.1.0`` (or replace any existing entries).

-If your project doesn't have a Python requirements file ``requirements.txt``, you need to add one in order to use newer versions of sphinx-rtd-theme.
+If you have a project on Read the Docs without a Python requirements file ``requirements.txt``, you need to add one in order to use newer versions of sphinx-rtd-theme.
-Read the Docs doesn't automatically update Python packages such as ``Sphinx`` or ``sphinx-rtd-theme`` because this risks breaking existing projects.
 You can read more about adding a ``requirements.txt`` in our :doc:`Documentation about Reproducible Builds <readthedocs:guides/reproducible-builds>`.

 .. _install: https://sphinx-rtd-theme.readthedocs.io/en/stable/installing.html